 To capture and save the screenshot with a name of your choice, use:

-Also, you can save the captured image to any location of your choice.
+Also, you can save the captured image to any location of your choice like below.

 The above command will capture the whole screen and save it in /home/sk/Downloads/ directory with name test.jpg.
 Please note that I have saved it with .jpg extension.
 That means, we can save the images in different image formats too.